User Management

 The user will need to log in again on all devices.

-- Profile picture: From SSO provider or initials placeholder
+- Profile picture: From the SSO provider, locally uploaded, or an initials placeholder.

 - Status badges: